Add support for IPv6 in mod_extforward

 PS: I'm using FreeBSD so what you suggest would be translated as "sysctl net.inet6.ip6.v6only=1", but that've been the default value on FreeBSD for a while already...

-#5 Updated by omero almost 4 years ago
+#5 Updated by omero about 4 years ago

 I can confirm the patch is perfectly working.

 I've download and patched my lighttpd and is correctly showing IPV6 now.